-It stores well in an airtight container for later and is a perfect side dish for any kind of Indian/Thai curry dishes, Asian stir fries, and Hawaiian/Polynesian recipes.
+It stores well in an airtight container for later and is a perfect side dish for any kind of Indian/Thai curry dishes, Asian dishes, and Hawaiian/Polynesian recipes.
 That first photo up there shows it with a Quick Thai Fish Curry!

 What to Serve with Coconut Rice

 These recipes would also be great with this coconut rice!